RamesTheGeneric/Protogen-Head-RPI/README.md

 # Protogen-Head-ROCK5B
 Software for processing the Babble model and display rendering.
+Tested on a Rock5B 16GB but I think it should be fine on any rk3588 or even rk3566 board.

 Runs a customized Babble mouth tracker model based on [MobileOne](https://github.com/apple/ml-mobileone).

 Project Babble repo: https://github.com/SummerSigh/ProjectBabble